chnadratbhanu/firstrepo/README.md

 # firstrepo
 CHANDRA BHANU TATA
-This is my first new ripo
+This is my first new repo